 If the police start operating in ways he's all in favor of, he'll have nothing to yell about.

-To me, I think that's so damning.
+It's just, to me, I think that's so damning.

-When a guy calls in and is like, I'd like to ask about, did you file internal reports?
+When a guy calls in and is like, I'd like to ask about, like, did you file internal reports?

 Why would you not want to get Gestapo jackboot thugs in trouble?